b-it-bots/mas_domestic_robotics/mdr_manipulation/mdr_gripper_controller/README.md

 The base class defines the following methods for controlling a gripper:
 * `open`: Opens a robot's gripper
 * `close`: Closes a robot's gripper
+* `verify_grasp`: Verifies that there is an object in the gripper

-Robot-specific implementations need to override both methods.
+Robot-specific implementations need to override all methods.
+The methods return a Boolean describing the outcome of the performed action.

 A script that starts a `gripper_controller` node is also included in the package as an example, but a robot-specific implementation should start its own node.